venation-digital/threatscenario/EXAMPLE - Scenario Markdown Template V0.13.md

 If specific functions or systems are targeted, they are broken down here.
 -->

-**Scenario sequence:**
+**Scenario walkthrough:**

-1. Step - Reconnaissance
+* Step - Reconnaissance
-2. Step - Initial access
+* Step - Initial access
-3. Step - Lateral movement
+* Step - Lateral movement

 <!---
-Providing a listed sequencing of events, describing how it happens, what we know and what we don't know.
+Providing a listed walkthrough of events, describing how it happens, what we know and what we don't know.
+Important to note, this is not a sequence.
+A sequence would imply that all events happen lineair, while in reality we know that this is never the case.
 -->

 **Considerations:**